History of UK immigration control

 Modern immigration border controls originated in 1905, although some means of controlling foreign visitors to the United Kingdom existed before then.
-Although an Alien Act was passed in 1793 and remained in force to some extent until 1836, there were no controls between then and 1905 barring a very loosely policed system of registration on entry.
+Although the Aliens Act 1793 was passed and remained in force to some extent until 1836, there were no controls between then and 1905 barring a very loosely policed system of registration on entry.

 History

-1905 Aliens Act and the Immigration Boards
+Aliens Act 1905 and the Immigration Boards

 The beginnings of the modern-day UK immigration control can be traced from the final decade of the 19th century and the political debate that grew surrounding the perceived growth in the numbers of Eastern European Jews coming to the UK.
 Political alarm was also expressed regarding the rising numbers of foreign national criminals in UK prisons, the growing demands on poor relief within local parishes and fears of degenerating health and housing conditions.

 There was particular focus on the large numbers of Russian and Polish Jews who had arrived in the East End of London after fleeing persecution in the Russian Empire.
-In 1898 the Secretary of the Board of Trade reported a "..stream of Russian and Polish immigration—in other words, the immigration of the most destitute type...increasing in volume year by year".
+In 1898 the Secretary of the Board of Trade reported a "…stream of Russian and Polish immigration—in other words, the immigration of the most destitute type...increasing in volume year by year".
 The numbers of arrivals were highly debatable owing to the deficiencies in available statistics.
 Concerns focussed on perceived overcrowding in the East End of London.

 The legislation that finally emerged was the Aliens Act 1905.
 It was easily evaded, and did not even require Immigration Officers to give written permission to land or stamp a passport – permission to land was given verbally.

 It was, however, the first legislation to define some groups of migrants as 'undesirable', thereby making entry to the United Kingdom discretionary, rather than automatic.
 The Act ensured that leave to land could be withheld if the immigrant was judged to fall into one of four categories: